angga0x/watsap-cs/readme.md

 ## Usage

 Send messages to the WhatsApp bot, and it will respond using Gemini AI.
+You can also send image messages with captions.

+## Important Files

+- `.env`: This file contains the environment variables, including the Gemini API key.
+- `main.js`: This is the main file that runs the bot.
+- `helpers/helpers.js`: This file contains helper functions.
+- `Middleware/gemini.js`: This file contains the Gemini AI middleware.
+- `data/chat_history.json`: This file contains the chat history.

 ## Author